-- offer lectures and seminars for students and scholars on other campuses of the University, and they may consider undertaking other activities requested of them, consistent with their areas of expertise.
-They may also be asked, by the Chancellor or a member of the Chancellor's staff, or by a campus President, to help raise or ensure academic excellence within the State University. - function as role models and devote appropriate service to University-wide activities, both ceremonial and professional, on campuses other than their own when requested to do so by the Chancellor. - devote time to curricular reform and to the improvement of instruction both on their home campus and to the University as a whole.
-Such service may come at the request of the Chancellor or a member of the Chancellor's staff, or a campus President.
+Offer lectures and seminars on other campuses of the State University, and they may consider undertaking other activities requested of them, consistent with their areas of expertise.
+They may also be asked, by the Chancellor or a member of the Chancellor's staff, or by a campus President, to promote academic excellence within the State University.

+- Function as exemplary faculty and devote appropriate service to University-wide activities, both ceremonial and professional, on campuses other than their own when requested to do so by the Chancellor. - Devote time to curricular reform and to the improvement of instruction both on their home campus and to the University as a whole.
+Such service may come at the request of the Chancellor or a member of the Chancellor's staff, or a campus President. - Participate in SUNY's Distinguished Academy.